rockholla/terraform-packer-workshop/intermediate-terraform/exercises/01/README.md

 ```

 Outputs are useful pieces of data to come out of a particular Terraform project or module.
 In this case, we're referencing a value that was filled in upon creating our AWS elastic IP resource.
 AWS internally created that resource and assigned a public IP to it.
 We can reference that output or attribute of the resource, and pass it out of our project as well.
 This particular example might be useful if you have other processes or other projects after this one that needs this IP to, say, update DNS records.

+Notice that 0.12 didn't give us a warning for a value contained within `"${..}"` for outputs.

 That's it for this refresher exercise.
 We won't actually apply any of this configuration.